Vyral/base-template/_posts/2018-10-24-how-to-buy-a-home-without-going-crazy.md

 2. **Consider only your top three contenders.** This helps keep things in perspective so you don’t stretch yourself too thin trying to keep up with all those listings.
 3. **Stop looking at listings, already!** Once you’ve found your top three, the rest aren't for you.
 Just move on.

-If you have any questions about buying a home or would like more tips on how to make the homebuying process easier, feel free to reach out to me.
+If you have any questions about buying a home or would like more tips on how to make the home buying process easier, feel free to reach out to me.

 &nbsp;